pbarana89/Champions_by_City/README.md

 ### Cleaning and Changing of the Data.

-- The data was mostly cleaned from the tables they were imported from, this involved
+- The data was cleaned from the tables they were imported from which involved
   - separating scores into teams of winners and losers.
   - stripping dates into years only.
   - getting rid of team nicknames.

-- Many teams using the state or a nickname for a metro area instead of using the direct city were changed.
+- Many teams who use the state or a nickname instead of using the direct city were changed.
 The following changes were made.

 - NFL
   - New England to Boston